Blog

 6. Contact a personal injury attorney as early as possible.
 Early legal guidance helps preserve evidence and protects your rights.

-Is a Personal Injury Settlement Considered Marital Property in Florida?
+Your Settlement and Divorce: Is It Marital Property in Florida?

 In most cases, a personal injury settlement is considered the separate property of the injured spouse.
 However, portions of the settlement may be subject to division in a divorce: